 Officially, it is only known that the Nintendo Switch 2 will be announced by March 31, 2025 and that it will feature a backwards compatibility feature.
 However, the Japanese company has not yet given a time frame or a specific date for the release of the console.
 Industry insiders have assumed that production should have picked up speed long ago.
 A new rumor that appeared on the Famiboards could confirm this assumption.
 The user "LiC" had stated there that, according to a forwarded message, the chip manufacturer Nvidia had already delivered over 800.000 units of the T239 to one of Nintendo's contract manufacturers in September.

-The chipset mentioned has been used several times in recent months as a computing unit for the Nintendo Switch 2.
-The SoC is based on the T234, but is said to have some changes for the console, including a reduction from twelve to eight cores and possibly adjustments to power consumption, as the 34 model works with a TDP of up to 60 watts, which is probably too much for a mobile console.
+The chipset mentioned has been mentioned several times in recent months as the processing unit for the Nintendo Switch 2.
+The SoC is based on the T234, but is said to have a few changes for the console, including a reduction from twelve to eight cores and possibly adjustments to power consumption, as the 34 model works with a TDP of up to 60 watts, which is probably too much for a mobile console.
 1.536 shader units and apparently also DLSS 3 with frame generation could ultimately be possible through adjustments to the Nintendo Switch 2 - but all of this has not yet been confirmed, as Nintendo has not released any technical data - not even close to it.
 At least the latest rumor is consistent with previous ones.

 Without an official announcement from Nintendo, the rumors of an imminent release seem rather implausible.
 Nvidia has not yet commented either.
 Many fans are now looking ahead to the Game Awards on December 12th and hope that Nintendo could use this event as a big stage for an announcement.